ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

     (id UInt64, name String)
     ORDER BY (id)
   `,
-  // Recommended for cluster usage to avoid situations
-  // where a query processing error occurred after the response code
+  // Recommended for cluster usage to avoid situations where a query processing error occurred after the response code,
-  // and HTTP headers were sent to the client.
+  // and HTTP headers were already sent to the client.
   // See https://clickhouse.com/docs/en/interfaces/http/#response-buffering
   clickhouse_settings: {
     wait_end_of_query: 1,